Understanding the Gift Tax

 The money and property you own when you die is known as your estate.
 It might be subject to federal estate tax.
 If the estate is worth more than the exclusion amount, it’s usually taxable.

-For 2015, most relatively simple estates don’t need to file an estate return (Form 706).
-This is true if the total value of the estate is less than $5.43 million.
+Most relatively simple estates don’t need to file an estate return (Form 706).

 Relatively simple estates include:

 - Those with no special deductions or elections